fortrabbit/help/docs/ssh-uni.md

 ### Using Composer

 Using [Git deployment](git-deployment) will trigger [Composer](composer) automatically.
 Therefore, it should not be necessary to run Composer from the App environment.
 If you still need to run Composer manually on the App, you can.
-Please think twise before using `composer update`, because that will bring your local code out of sync which is likely to cause issues.
+Please think twice before using `composer update`, because that will bring your local code out of sync which is likely to cause issues.
 Use `composer install` instead.
 Again, running Composer directly on the App is probably not what you want to do.

 ## Limitations